MadCow234/truffle-debug-example/README.md

 1. These steps have first shown how to compile, build, and deploy this project to a local development blockchain that is built-in to the Truffle framework.
 Then the `get()` command was called to show that the number stored on the blockchain has been initialized to `0`.
 Next, the `set()` command was called with a value of `4`.
 Finally, the `get` command was again called to show that the number stored on the blockchain was correctly changed to `4`.

-1. The following section will explain how to step through problematic code using Truffle's transaction debugger.
+1. The following sections will explain how to step through problematic code using Truffle's transaction debugger.